 Oguzhan Ozbas, Associate Professor of Finance and Business Economics

-Learn more about the study schedule, placements, and students in the Finance PhD Program.
+Learn more about the study schedule, placements, job market candidates and students in the Finance PhD Program.
 Review the Finance PhD Manual.
 Learn more about the Department of Finance and Business Economics and research by FBE faculty.